 Am I saying kids have to eat like pro athletes?
 Of course not.
 That’s completely unrealistic and is not going to happen.
 But what is realistic and what should more often than not happen is to at least change some things.

 More proteins and more healthy fats in a kid’s diet will take them a long way with both their in school attention and their athletic performance/body composition.
 Also, a kid’s chewable multivitamin wouldn’t be a bad idea here either.

 That wraps up this hockey training for kids article.
 I hope it was helpful and has pointed you in the right direction of what actually improves performance vs. what is not worth doing with youth hockey players.
 If you’re ready for a full youth hockey training program you can click here to get signed up!

 • Youth athletes shouldn’t specialize in hockey year round.

 • Strength training is totally safe when done properly.

-• Low intensity training should be favoured.
+• Low-intensity training should be favored.

 • The more sport exposure, the better.

 Ready to help your child take their hockey game to the next level?
 Check out our Youth Hockey Training Program.